 References: Have a separate document for your references instead of including them at the bottom of your resume.
-Your references should be people who have been your supervisors, professors, academic advisors—people who have assessed your work.
-When asked to provide your references, be sure to contact your references to make them aware of the position you are applying for, the company, and the name of the person who may be contacting them.
+Your references should be people who have been your supervisors, professors, and academic advisors—people who have assessed your work.
+When asked to provide your references, be sure to contact your references to make them aware of the position you’re applying for, the company, and the name of the person who may be contacting them.

-When you are finished with the final draft of your resume, proofread it!
+When you’re finished with the final draft of your resume, proofread it!
 Typos on a resume are a sign of sloppiness.
-Hiring managers tend to toss these resumes into the trash the very moment that they see the typo.
-And do not rely solely on a computer’s spell-checker which tends to miss some errors (e.g., there vs. their, its vs. it’s).
-You must proofread it very carefully and even consider having a friend or two proofread it, too.
-They may pick up on some errors that you missed.
+Hiring managers tend to toss these resumes into the trash the moment that they see the typo.
+And don’t rely solely on a computer’s spellchecker, which tends to miss some errors (e.g., there vs. their, its vs. it’s).
+Proofread it very carefully and even consider having a friend or two proofread it, too.
+They may pick up some errors that you missed..

-First Person: Do not use the word "I".
-"I did this," "I did that."
+1. First Person: Do not use the word "I"—"I did this," "I did that."
 Most hiring managers are turned off by resumes that are full of I’s.
 To describe your responsibilities, use bullet points.
-Start each line with an action verb, e.g., "Managed a 10-person team," "Developed and launched…," "Raised $1million in fundraising drive," etc.
+Start each line with an action verb, like these:

-Humor: Do not try to be funny.
+2. Humor: Do not try to be funny.
 I received a resume in which the person listed their e-mail address as "godsgift08@....... com."
 Are you kidding me?
 Another offered the potentially offensive address of freakyjoe@....com.
-If you don’t have a professional sounding e-mail address, create one!
+If you don’t have a professional sounding e-mail address, create one for your job search!

-Fluff: Do not use fluffy words.
+3. Fluff: Avoid fluffy words.
 I’ve read thousands of resumes in my 29 years as a recruiter, and one of my pet-peeves is fluff adjectives and other words that look like they’ve been pulled out of the thesaurus.
 You’re not fooling anyone.
 All that really matters in a resume is clarity and content.

-Summary of Qualifications: Some feel a summary section at the top of the resume enhances their skills and experience.
+4. Summary of qualifications: Some feel a summary section at the top of the resume enhances their skills and experience.
 It’s actually unnecessary and takes up valuable space.
 Serious hiring managers will read your resume top to bottom.
 Don’t worry about summarizing.

-Lies or Exaggerations: Do not lie.
-Do not exaggerate, not even a little bit.
-I cannot emphasize this enough.
+6. Lies or exaggerations: Do not lie in your resume.
+Do not exaggerate—not even a little bit.
+I can’t emphasize this enough.
 An untrue statement on a resume will come back to haunt you.
-When it is discovered, if there is a job offer on the table, the offer will probably be rescinded.
+When it’s discovered, any job offer on the table will probably be rescinded.

-As you begin to write your resume keep in mind that a seasoned recruiter, human resources manager, or hiring manager will decide within 10-15 seconds of opening a resume if it is worth reading in its entirety.
-So it needs to be inviting, crisp, and easy-to-read.
-Follow the guidelines listed above and your resume will get noticed!
+As you begin to write your resume, keep in mind that a seasoned recruiter, human resources manager, or hiring manager will decide within 10-15 seconds of opening a resume if it is worth reading in its entirety.
+So, it needs to be inviting, crisp, and easy-to-read.
+Follow these guidelines and your resume will get noticed!